 For some people, the intense emotions at the time of diagnosis don't go away.
-You may find that living with RA continues to cause challenges that affect your mental wellbeing.
+Or you may find that living with PsA continues to cause challenges that affect your mental wellbeing.

-The Mental and physical wellbeing section of this self-care plan includes lots of information and links to support your mental wellbeing at any stage of living with RA.
+The mental and physical wellbeing section of this self-care plan includes lots of information and links to support your mental wellbeing at any stage of living with PsA.